The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「せっかくですが、今回は参加を見送ります。」

-When someone repeatedly crosses your boundaries.
+A situation where the other person repeatedly crosses your boundaries.

-Japanese kindness does not mean accepting everything.
+Japanese kindness does not mean accepting everything while suppressing yourself.

 Common mistakes learners make